swseighman/Spring-GraalVM-REST-Example/README.md

 #### Container Options

 Within this repository, there are a few examples of deploying applications in various container environments, from distroless to full OS images.
 Choose the appropriate version for your use case and build the images.

+>NOTE: Spring Boot includes support for Cloud Native Buildpacks to generate a lightweight container containing a native executable.
+In this example, we'll build containers outside of the Buildpacks method.

 For example, to build the JAR version: